bomsn/mf-conditional-fields/README.md

     ]

 ### Field
 The name attribute of the field you want to show/hide based on the provided rules.
-Note that this can only be used in the **block based rules**, **inline based rules** don't require this. ( if you are not fimiliar with the bold terms, please keep reading )
+Note that this can only be used in the **block based rules**, **inline based rules** don't require this. ( if the bold terms don't make sense yet, please keep reading )

 ### Container
 The conditional field parent element where you want to perform the hiding/showing action, leave empty to show/hide the field itself.